 Make the salad:

 - Make some croutons

-- Fill a medium sized sauce pan with water and bring to a rolling boil.
+- Hard boil the eggs: Fill a medium-sized saucepan with water and bring to a rolling boil over high heat.
 Using tongs, gently lower the eggs into the boiling water.
 This will lower the temperature of the water slightly; wait for the water to come back to a rolling boil and then turn the temperature of the burner down to low.
 Cook eggs at a very gentle simmer for 11 minutes.
 Fill a bowl with cold water; using tongs, remove the eggs from the boiling water into the cold water.
 Let cool, then peel, and slice in half lengthwise.

-- Put the tomatoes and onions into a bowl and toss with about 3 tbsp of the vinaigrette, and 1 tsp each salt and pepper.
+- Put the tomatoes and onions into a bowl, sprinkle with a bit of salt and pepper, and toss with about 3 tablespoons of the vinaigrette.

 - Arrange the lettuce on a large serving plate.
-Arrange all the vegetables - potatoes, tomatoes, red peppers, green beans - and eggs in piles around the edges of the plate.
+Arrange all the vegetables - potatoes, tomatoes, red peppers, green beans, and eggs in piles over the greens.

-- Toss the chicken with about 2 tbsp of vinaigrette and arrange in the center of the plate.
+- Toss the chicken with about 2 tablespoons of the vinaigrette and arrange it in the center of the plate.

 - Serve the Chicken Salad Niçoise with the remaining dressing and croutons.

 You might have noticed that the instructions call for tossing all the vegetables except the lettuce with the vinaigrette before serving.
 This is because the lettuce will remain crisp in the refrigerator for another day or so if it's not drenched in vinaigrette.
 I appreciate this if there's enough Chicken Salad Niçoise left over to serve as my lunch the next day.